All Episodes

 Instead of trying to lie to people all the time about what it isn't.

-I said, when it comes to the war, you know we're the United States of America.
+I said, when it comes to the war, you know, we're the United States of America.

-We are gonna win this.
+We are going to win this.

-Instead of having to craft a position where the war's illegitimate and you're trying to make sure we lose it?
+At some point, wouldn't you like to have a claim in the victory instead of having to craft a position where the war is illegitimate and you're trying to make sure we lose it?

 What the hell are you people thinking?

-Where's the optimism?
+But where's the optimism?

 Where's the love of country?